About Data Export Capability

-Starting with release 8.5.009.20, the data export for Cloud customers will also include custom user data tables named IRF_USER_DATA_CUST_01 (a fact table for high-cardinality attached data) and USER_DATA_CUST_DIM_01 through USER_DATA_CUST_DIM_08 (dimension tables for low-cardinality attached data).
+The data export for Cloud customers will also include custom user data tables named IRF_USER_DATA_CUST_01 (a fact table for high-cardinality attached data) and USER_DATA_CUST_DIM_01 through USER_DATA_CUST_DIM_08 (dimension tables for low-cardinality attached data).
 These tables may be empty, depending on the Genesys Info Mart configuration enabled by your Genesys Cloud agreement.

 In addition to the data from the Genesys Info Mart dimensional model tables, configuration details data is exported from the following tables: